sudotturi/rchitturi/README.md

 # Features

 - Setup only takes a few minutes by editing the [single config file](./src/data/resume.tsx)
-- Built using Next.js 14, React, Typescript, Shadcn/UI, TailwindCSS, Framer Motion, Magic UI
+- Built using Next.js 15, React, Typescript, Shadcn/UI, TailwindCSS, Framer Motion, Magic UI
-- Includes a blog
 - Responsive for different devices
 - Optimized for Next.js and Vercel